sharanmurli/Chat_PDF/README.md

-Sure, I'll add the instructions for creating a virtual environment before installing dependencies.
-Here is your updated README:

----

 # Chat with Multiple PDFs using Gemini Pro, Langchain, FAISS, ChromaDB, and Streamlit! 📚🤖✨

 Welcome to the **Chat with PDF** project!
 This application allows users to upload multiple PDF documents and ask questions about the content within them.
 Using **Gemini Pro**, **Langchain**, **FAISS**, and **ChromaDB**, we create an efficient and intelligent system that provides contextual answers based on the uploaded documents, all with a sleek **Streamlit** frontend.